jurokapsiar/wealth/replit.md

-# Wealth Projection Calculator & ETF Viewer
+# Wealth Projection Calculator & Financial Data Viewers

 ## Overview
-This project provides a comprehensive financial planning application with two primary tools: a Wealth Projection Calculator and an ETF Historical Data Viewer.
+This project provides a comprehensive financial planning application with three primary tools: a Wealth Projection Calculator, an ETF Historical Data Viewer, and an Inflation Historical Data Viewer.
 The **Wealth Projection Calculator** is a mobile-first tool designed to help users visualize their financial future by factoring in interest growth, inflation, investment income, and various expenses.
 The **ETF Historical Data Viewer** allows users to analyze past performance of Exchange Traded Funds using real-time data.
-The overarching goal is to empower users with clear insights into their financial trajectory and investment performance, enabling informed decision-making for long-term wealth management.
+The **Inflation Historical Data Viewer** enables users to track and compare inflation rates across countries over time.
+The overarching goal is to empower users with clear insights into their financial trajectory, investment performance, and economic trends, enabling informed decision-making for long-term wealth management.

 ## User Preferences
 I prefer simple language and clear explanations.
 I value immediate feedback and iterative development.
 Please ensure all calculations update in real-time as inputs are adjusted.
 I like clean, intuitive interfaces and prefer a mobile-first design approach.
 All data and settings should persist automatically in the browser's local storage.
 I expect to be able to manage multiple financial scenarios (save, load, and delete).
 I also prefer that any changes related to styling or UI components utilize Tailwind CSS and Shadcn UI.